Pippolo84/remark-boilerplate/src/slides/slides.md

 The `collect` function uses `_gc_prev` to store a copy of the `ob_refcnt` for **each** container object, and run its cycle detection algorithm

-Whenever a gc collection starts after a fork, the algorithm causes **a lot** of memory writes, thus a lot of page faults and, finally, a lot of memory copying after uWSGI fork!
+Whenever a gc collection starts after a fork...

+the cycle detection algorithm causes a lot of **memory writes**, thus a lot of **page faults** and, finally, a lot of **memory copying** after uWSGI fork!

 ---